kaihendry/sg/README.md

 We typically need a destination (`-d`) and a name (`-g`) for the graph.
 Use cron to submit datapoints at uniform time intervals.

+You don't need to use SSH.
+No destination implies local.

+You can use `/dev/stdin` instead of supplying `sg-client` a file to read.

 ## Enabling an example grapher by simply linking them in

 Directory `c/` for cron client scripts and `g/` for graphing generation scripts